Buckwheat Cake (Easy and Delicious)

 • Preheat the oven to 350 degrees Fahrenheit.

-• Add 1 cup unsweetened applesauce, 1 cup unsweetened plant-based milk, 1/2 cup maple syrup, 1/3 cup extra virgin olive oil, 1/3 cocoa powder, 1 teaspoon vinegar or lemon juice, 1 teaspoon vanilla extract, and 1/4 teaspoon salt to a large mixing bowl, then use a whisk to mix until thoroughly combined.
+• Add 1 cup unsweetened applesauce, 1 cup unsweetened milk of choice, 1/2 cup maple syrup, 1/3 cup extra virgin olive oil, 1/3 cup cocoa powder, 1 teaspoon white vinegar, apple cider vinegar, or lemon juice , 1 teaspoon pure vanilla extract, and 1/4 teaspoon salt to a large mixing bowl, then use a whisk to mix until combined.

-• Add 2 cups buckwheat flour and 1 teaspoon baking soda, then whisk again until combined.
+• Add 1 3/4 cups buckwheat flour (spooned into the measuring cup–not scooped) and 1 teaspoon baking soda, then whisk again until combined.

 • Transfer the batter to a 9-inch baking pan lined with parchment paper.

-• Bake at 350 degrees Fahrenheit for 35 minutes or until a toothpick inserted into the middle of the cake looks clean upon removal.
+• Bake for 33 minutes or until a toothpick inserted into the middle of the cake looks clean upon removal.

-• Let cool completely before pouring the glaze on top of the cake and serving.
+• Let cool completely before pouring the glaze on top of the cake.

 For the glaze:

-• Add 2 teaspoons arrowroot starch and 1 tablespoon unsweetened plant-based milk to a saucepan, then stir until dissolved.
+• Add 2 teaspoons arrowroot starch and 1 tablespoon unsweetened milk of choice to a saucepan, then stir until dissolved.

-• Add 1/4 cup maple syrup and 2 tablespoons cocoa powder to the saucepan and place on the stove set to low-medium heat.
+• Add 1/4 cup maple syrup 2 tablespoons cocoa powder, and 1 pinch salt to the saucepan then heat on the stove at low-medium heat.

 • Stir the glaze constantly while heating until it noticeably thickens.